SpiritBreaker226/pokemon-rewind/README.md

   - Purge Backup will _not_ have a confirm dialogue, if there is time, then maybe this will be added.
   - Display miminuim amount of informaiton of the card, so there will not be a detail view of each card nor displaying of images.
   - Display the minimum amount of information on the card, so there will not be a detailed view of each card nor displaying of images.
+  - The user is allowed to search for one field at a time, which is how the search requirement is worded.
+The use of 'or' signals that the search a single field search requirement.

 ## Installation and running this solution